 Sometimes Reynolds’ books are more beautiful than practical, but this one really nails it for me.
 It shows how we can use our voices in lots of different ways (loud and quiet, spoken or written, etc. It also depicts some specific examples of saying something to make the world a better place.
 I also love the emphasis it puts on self-awareness and self-expression.

 Okay, this book is a lot like the previous one.
 BUT it is equally as good so it still needs to be included here.
 Some differences: Speak Up is in rhyme and focuses more specifically helping others.
 I would say this one sways just a little younger than Say Something.

 This one is super new and I’m so glad it was shared on IG so I could discover it because it’s really wonderful.
 It talks about lots of different reasons and causes that people may march or protest for/against.
 It’s very kid friendly without talking down to kids.
 The text is fairly broad but the illustrations show lots of specific examples (which are listed in the back)

 Honorable mention in this category: Peaceful Fights for Equal Rights is really wonderful, but I think is better in a small group setting because you really need to stop and discuss the examples in the illustrations – it doesn’t stand alone as well.

-If you’re looking for a complete lesson to use with any of these books and teach your students more about how to stand up for what’s right, I have this lesson on Action and Social Justice.
-It focuses on defining boycotts, protests, and contacting decision-makers, examples of kids who took action when they recognized injustices, and practicing what to say when you hear someone make a discriminatory or disrespectful comment (being an upstander).
+If you’re looking for a complete lesson to use with any of these books and teach your students more about how to stand up for what’s right, I have these lessons on Action and Social Justice.
+They focus on defining boycotts, protests, and contacting decision-makers, examples of kids who took action when they recognized injustices, and practicing what to say when you hear someone make a discriminatory or disrespectful comment (being an upstander).